1214 81st Street South, Birmingham, AL 35206. 205.833-8264.

 STILL HAVE A QUESTION?

 14 miles of trails, ranging in difficulty level from Easy to Difficult, branch and loop throughout the mountain.
-Trails are free and open to the public every day, from dawn to dusk.
-However, we ask a $3 fee of first-time visitors to pay for trail use.
-We also encourage each and every person who uses our trails to sign up for membership.
+The trails are free and open to the public every day from dawn to dusk, but every hiker has an impact, however small, on the trail.
+That is why we encourage anyone who uses our trails to sign up for membership, or give $3 if you are not already a Ruffner member.
 Visit our Support page to learn more.

 Student groups from pre-K to the undergraduate level regularly use the trails for science research projects to learn more about the natural world, and many organizations and local hiking groups enjoy our trails on a regular basis.
 Would your group like to visit Ruffner?
 If so, you may contact us at email@example.com, or call (205) 833-8264.